Jeyveen7/hacktoberfest_progress/README.md

 # Hacktoberfest Progress
-Hacktoberfest progress is a chrome extension madeto check you progress in the Hacktoberfest organised by DigitalOcean.
-It telss you how far you are from your goal and which of your Pull Requests were counted so far.
+Hacktoberfest Progress is a chrome extension created to check your progress in the Hacktoberfest organised by DigitalOcean.
+It tells you about how far you are from reaching your goal and which of your Pull Requests were counted so far.

 ## How to Contribute?